 Taking Your History

-The ophthalmologist will want to know how you think your vision is doing by asking the following questions:
+The eye doctor will want to know how you think your vision is doing by asking the following questions:

 - Do you have any trouble seeing in the distance or close up?